tanaka-ryuya/TCPRelayServer/README.md

 Configuration is automatically saved to `relay_gui_config.json` on exit and loaded on the next start.
 Logs and connection status are shown in each tab.

+### Limitations
+- One-way only (upstream -> downstream); not a bidirectional TCP proxy.
+- No protocol parsing or application-layer awareness; payload is relayed as-is.
+- Not suited for interactive bidirectional apps (SSH, databases, chat, etc.).

 ### License
 MIT License